 Document extender plug-in

 The Document Extender Plug-in provides features to programmatically manipulate the normal process for adding or updating a document by looking at the meta information associated with the document.
-It is available as an option starting with FileHold version 16.3.

 • Prevent a document from being added or updated - Normally a document can be added or updated when the typical constraints such as required fields are met.
 The plug-in provides a way to add arbitrary constraints outside of the normal configuration that can block the user with an error and log the details when the constraints are not met.
 A common use is to prevent a document from being added when it has meta information in common with an existing document.
 For example, an organization's quality process requires that files of the same type are only added once to a folder.
 The plug-in can check to see if the filename and schema match an existing current document version with the same name, file type and schema in the folder.
 Since the constraints are arbitrary, many other combinations of meta information can be used for deduplication.
 Other scenarios include validating that related fields have the correct values such as date or number ranges crossing two or more metadata fields.